Could Afghanistan under Taliban rule become a haven for Islamist militants? | DW | 23.08.2021

 According to Wagner, 'IS' accuses the Afghans of concentrating only on their own country and thus valuing it higher than Islam and the goal of spreading Islam.

-Al-Qaida also pursues the goal of spreading Islam, but does so in a different way than 'IS,' and this does not lead to tension with them Taliban, Wagner said.
+Al-Qaeda also pursues the goal of spreading Islam, but does so in a different way than "IS," and this does not lead to tension with them Taliban, Wagner said.

-"Both groups [Taliban and al-Qaida] are linked to one another through their common combat experience in Afghanistan, and in some cases, they can hardly be separated from one another," said Wagner.
+"Both groups [Taliban and al-Qaeda] are linked to one another through their common combat experience in Afghanistan, and in some cases, they can hardly be separated from one another," said Wagner.

-As the Taliban comes to power in Afghanistan, this could make it difficult for them to define their relationship with al-Qaida.
+As the Taliban comes to power in Afghanistan, this could make it difficult for them to define their relationship with al-Qaeda.

 Wagner said the dynamic of how relations between the two groups are carried out will likely take place on a local, rather than national, level, and depend heavily on interpersonal relationships.